 Guidelines for Submitting English Proficiency Results

-- Your name on your test score report must match the name on your Cal State Apply application.
-If the spelling of your name does not match exactly, it will cause a delay in processing your score.
-If you submitted your scores and the names do not match, contact International Admissions.
+- Your name on your test score report must match the name in your SDSU WebPortal account.
+If the spelling of your name does not match your score report exactly, contact International Admissions.

 - If you did not specify SDSU as an institution to receive your test results at the time of your TOEFL test, you may contact the Educational Testing Service (ETS) by calling (609) 771-7267 to request that your score is sent to SDSU by using institution code 4682.
 ETS charges a fee for the additional request.
 A minimum score of 80 on the iBT is required.

 - Contact IELTS for instructions on sending your score to SDSU.
 A minimum overall score of 6.5 is required.

 - Contact Pearson for instructions on sending your PTE score to SDSU.
 A minimum overall score of 58 or higher is required.

 If you are graduating from a U.S. accredited high school, continue to step 5.

 Applicants graduating from a U.S. high school or an overseas U.S. accredited high school are required to submit either SAT or ACT test scores.
 Test scores are submitted electronically by the testing agency to SDSU using the test codes listed below.